shuangxu96/BALMF/README.md

 * `BALMF.m`: BALMF model.
 * `demo_GF5.m`: Evaluate the denoising performance on a GF5 dataset.

-## Acknowledgements
-This research was supported by [Funding Agency].

 ## Citation
 If you use this code in your research, please cite the corresponding paper:
 ```